osdldbt/dbt2/doc/user-guide.rst

 transaction's thinking and keying times if you want to varying the delays differently.

-The `dbt2-run` script can set each of the thinking and keying time flags to 0 with the `-n` flag but does not offer any finer grained controls at this time.
+The `dbt2 run` script sets each of the thinking and keying time flags to 0 by default and does not offer any finer grained controls at this time.

 Transaction Mix
 ---------------